What is Being on Purpose?

 Mindfulness Based Relapse Prevention programme with Sarah Bowen, one of the

-programme's founders, and Devin Ashwood from Action on Addiction and she has
+programme's founders, and Devin Ashwood from Action on Addiction.
+She has also trained

 currently a student on the MSc in Studies in Mindfulness at the University of Aberdeen.